How to Fix a Flat Tire: Step by Step

 Having a flat tire isn't ideal, but it's easy to get back on the road with a quick fix.
 When you're done with the repair, just come visit us at Ray Price Stroud Ford, and we can replace your tire quickly.

-If you're a driver in the East Stroudsburg, Stroudsburg, Lehigh Valley, Nazareth, or Easton area, schedule an appointment with our service center today!
+If you're a driver near Stroudsburg, East Stroudsburg, Wind Gap, or Stockertown, PA, schedule an appointment with our service center today!